Afnanfreelancer/APW-Research-Project/README.md

-Objective: Analyze faculty grading practices and their impact on student perceptions of fairness using a mixed-methods approach.
+Objective: Analyze faculty grading practices and their impact on student perceptions using a mixed-methods approach.